ingridgsi/bankist-landing-page-dom/README.md

 - HTML
 - CSS
-- JavaScript: The core game logic and functionality are implemented using JavaScript.
+- JavaScript: The functionalities are implemented using JavaScript.
 This includes:

 - DOM Manipulation: To create, modify, and delete elements on the webpage in response to user interactions.
 - Event Handling: To capture user events and trigger specific actions and animations.